-DAY 21 - Cruise ends Ushuaia
+DAY 22 - Cruise ends Ushuaia

-And so our adventure comes to a close.
-We'll say our goodbyes as we disembark in Ushuaia in the morning, after breakfast on board the ship.
-If you are departing Ushuaia on this day, you will be transferred to the airport for your onward flight.
+Have a final breakfast on board, before saying our goodbyes as we disembark the ship in Ushuaia.
+If leaving Ushuaia on this day, you will be transferred to the airport in time for your onward flight.